 In 1908 The Bulletin described Leonora as the nation's most progressive town.

-The first Mayor of Leonora (William Snell) rode a bicycle across the Nullarbor to Melbourne in 1897.
+The first Mayor of Leonora (William Albert Snell) rode a bicycle across the Nullarbor to Melbourne in 1897.
 He accomplished

 this feat in just 26 days and was only the second person to cross this way.
-He had gone east to meet
+One source says that he had gone east to meet

 again meeting his bride in Fremantle.
 Sadly William's death was a lonely one in the outback north of Wiluna in 1942.

 In 1996 a project was started to restore some of the old miner's cottages at Gwalia.
 The buildings are available now for

 tourists to wander through and see what living conditions were like for miners in the early days.